Codebook Configuration for RIS-aided Systems via Implicit Neural Representations: Introduction

 In this paper, we identify an implicit relationship between user position and the codebook from the perspective of signal radiation mechanisms.
 We introduce a novel learning-based method, \textit{implicit neural representations} (INRs)~\cite{sitzmann2020implicit,FourierMapping}, to solve this implicit coordinates-to-codebook mapping problem.
 Using user's 3D coordinates information, the proposed model is trained on collected data to learn the corresponding codebook.
 During inference, the learned model can accurately configure the codebook using only user's 3D coordinates.
 This method avoids reliance on specific channel models, requires no additional source information, and involves relatively low time overhead, making it easily deployable in practice.

 Explicitly obtaining the optimal codebook configuration is challenging due to the complex characteristics of electromagnetic waves~\cite{mi2023towards}.
 In this context, INR appears particularly suited for this problem.
 INR enables learning the implicit mapping between the coordinates and target signals.
 It has demonstrated remarkable benefits in tasks involving implicit signal modeling, such as image restoration~\cite{tucker2020single} and Novel View Synthesis (NVS)~\cite{mildenhall2021nerf}, which involves modeling light field signals.
-Similarly, we employ the INR technique for modeling electromagnetic wave signals, as both are inherently governed by wave equations.
-For the first time, we introduce the INR method to the task of modeling electric field, with a specific focus on the codebook configuration of RIS.
+Similarly, we employ the INR technique for modeling electromagnetic wave signals, as both are inherently governed by wave equations~\cite{orekondy2022winert}.
+For the first time, we introduce the INR method to the task of modeling the codebook configuration of RIS.
 This method demonstrates its significant advantages in optimizing codebook configuration.

 Moreover, we investigate the 1-bit RIS codebook configuration problem, a matter of significant importance in practical scenarios~\cite{xiong2022optimal,pei2021ris}.
 Building upon the implicit representation of codebook, we formulate the problem as a multi-label classification task for the binarization of codebook elements.
 Additionally, we develop an encoding method that substantially reduce the dimension of the 1-bit RIS codebook, thereby increasing training efficiency and mitigating overfitting.